Pendau language: Allophones

 In word-final positions, voiceless plosives are pronounced as unreleased allophones: e.g. the [p] in [api] becomes a [p̚] in [aɭap̚].
 Other allophones in Pendau include the voiced dental nasal [n̪] becoming the syllabic dental [n̩] and the voiced velar nasal [ŋ] becoming the syllabic velar nasal [ŋ̩] before a homorganic obstruent such as in [n̩dau] and in [ŋ̩ka:t̪̚].

+Creaky voice

+The glottal stop (/ʔ/) is sometimes realized as creaky voice.
+It has been observed that "in place of a true stop, a very compressed form of creaky voice or some less extreme form of stiff phonation may be superimposed on the vocalic stream."
+The creaky voice manifests on one or more of the contiguous vowels where the glottal stop would have been.
+For example, creaky voice is written with [V̰] in [riV̰uo], where creaky voice appears between [i] and [o] as one vowel transitions into the next vowel.

+Syllable structure

+The syllabic template in Pendau is (C)V(C).
+Pendau is one of the few Sulawesi languages with a full system of final consonants (e.g. the neighboring Kaili languages only allow CV and V, while demonstrated syllable patterns in Pendau include VC and CVC).

 In the above example, /n/ in ndau behaves as a syllabic consonant.

 In the table above, X means that the consonant can occupy the respective position in the syllable and + means that it is a marginal phoneme.
 In Pendau, /h/ is the sole marginal phoneme, and it is hypothesized to be borrowed from Indonesian loan words.

 Stress

 Stress always falls on the penultimate syllable and is unmarked.
 Words in Pendau require at least two syllables, which reflects this stress pattern.
 Some have described this process as "pitch accent" because the change in stress is accompanied by a change in pitch (as measured in Hz).
 However, Phil Quick, author of A Grammar of the Pendau Language, states that "the use of 'pitch accent' should not be confused with languages such as Japanese in which 'pitch accent' is a term used to indicate a lexical contrast similar to tone language ...
 So technically then there are two types of pitch-accent languages, those such as Japanese where pitch-accent is phonemic, and those such as Pendau where pitch-accent is non-phonemic."